 The power of discipline

-In all my years as an entrepreneur, athlete and private person, I have observed that discipline is a virtue that can help you move mountains.
+In all my years as an entrepreneur, sportsman and private individual, I have observed that discipline is a virtue that can help you move mountains.
 For me, discipline is therefore a positive term.
-It means "the mastery of one's will, feelings and inclinations in order to achieve something."
+It means "the mastery of one's own will, feelings and inclinations in order to achieve something."

 Discipline is important to achieve goals.
 If you want to be successful, I think discipline is essential.
 Because success is rarely luck, but the result of perseverance (do not stray from the path), consistent action (decide and do) and personal responsibility (vs. blame always the others).
 It is quite possible to provoke success, and therefore happiness, with discipline.
 A positive cycle to the freedom and self-determination created by discipline.